aws-samples/amazon-neptune-samples/examples/gremlin/collaborative-filtering/README.md

 ## Use Case

 In this tutorial, we'll traverse console game preferences among a small set of gamers.
-We'll explore commonality, preferences and potential game recommendations.
+We will explore commonality, preferences and potential game recommendations.
 These queries are for the purposes of learning gremlin and Amazon Neptune.

 ![cloudformation](images/image1.jpg)